 Star Wars Storm Trooper Lego helmet

 Collecting aside, Legos are fun to build, even as an adult.
-Perhaps even more so as an adult.
+Perhaps, even more so as an adult.

 Star Wars Scout Trooper Lego Helmet assembly

-For the reasons listed above, Legos (of all types), especially Star Wars helmets, might be a fun diversion for the same types that collect watches, and that read Professional Watches.
+Building them can be frustrating, yet it adds to the enjoyment.
+Legos are nowhere near as intensive and cumbersome to assemble as mechanical watches, which are also fun to build, though quite challenging.
+For the reasons listed above, Legos (of all types), especially Star Wars helmets, might be a fun diversion for the mechanical types who collect watches and read Professional Watches.

-Posted by:Jason
+Posted by:Jason Pitsch

 Jason is a former Fortune 100 executive who left the corporate world to found Professional Watches.
-He's obsessed with watch aesthetics, quality, precision, horology, and brands with true staying power.
+He's obsessed with watch aesthetics, quality, precision, horology, and brands with staying power.
 (View article archive.)